cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/schedules.rst

 - a timeout for the run constraints to be fulfilled; when this timeout is exceeded, the workflow will not execute.

-You can add a schedule to a workflow using the ``schedule`` method of the `AbstractApplication class <../../reference-manual/javadocs/co/cask/cdap/api/app/AbstractApplication.html#scheduleWorkflow(co.cask.cdap.api.schedule.Schedule,%20java.lang.String)>`__ class.
+To add a schedule to an application extended from ``AbstractApplication``, use the method `schedule
+<../../reference-manual/javadocs/co/cask/cdap/api/app/AbstractApplication.html#schedule(co.cask.cdap.internal.schedule.ScheduleCreationSpec)>`__
+.
 For example, the Purchase example creates a schedule for the PurchaseHistoryWorkflow as follows::

   schedule(